roadbikeaddict/FDM/README.md

 FDM
 ===

 A flight dynamics model.
 Very experimental.
 For exercising only.
+I wanna learn.